bem-site/bem-js-tutorial/README.md

 initialized by the core.
 In this example it starts with binding to a `click` event on the DOM node corresponding to the block.
 This is done with the `bindTo` helper.<br/>
-In the callback it is said to set a modifier `status` with its `calling` value to the block and the `setMod` method serves for it.
+In the callback it is said to set a `calling` modifier to the block and the `setMod` method serves for it.

 ```js